jrnold/civil_war_era_findata/doc/source/pages/auctions.rst

-    The proposals under this notice should be endorsed on the envelopes "^Proposals for loan of 8th February, 1861," and addressed to the Secretary of the Treasury ; or they may be put under cover to the assistant treasurer at New York, who will forward them to this department^ .
+    The proposals under this notice should be endorsed on the envelopes "^Proposals for loan of 8th February, 1861," and addressed to the Secretary of the Treasury ; or they may be put under cover to the assistant treasurer at New York, who will forward them to this department .
 They should be sent in season to be opened and decided at the time above stated.
     The preliminary deposit of one per cent, required from all bidders